 CLR Color Spectrum File Format

-Color spectrum files .CLR are used to define a spectrum, or continuous gradation of colors.
-This is specified by a series of anchor points with associated colors.
-The colors between anchor points are interpolated from the nearest anchor points.
+Color spectrum files, with a .CLR extension, define a spectrum or continuous gradation of colors.
+This is achieved by using a series of anchor points, each assigned a specific color.
+The colors between these anchor points are interpolated to create a smooth transition, as specified by the file.

-The basic format consists of an ASCII file with header information on the first line.
-Subsequent lines specify anchors points, one anchor point per line.
+The .CLR format is an ASCII text file with a header on the first line.
+Subsequent lines specify the anchor points, with one anchor point per line.

 The header consists of the following space-delimited fields: